pablovianas/the-last-of-us-slider/README.md

 # The Last of Us - Slider

 A simple slider with game pictures and some informations about it.
-Inspired on game website.
+Inspired on game version.

 # Technologies used